discordx-ts/discordx/README.md

 You can specify the `prefix` and the `commandCaseSensitive` on the `@Discord` and `@Command` params (you can specify only the prefix of `@CommandNotFound`).
 The params on the `@Command` will override those of `@Discord`.
 The `@Command` decorator also have a `description` parameter and an `infos` one.
 The description one is useful if you have an help command to display the command description.
 The `infos` one can store anything you want.

-**If you use different prefixes or case sensitivity, I recommend implementing multiple classes decorated by the `@Discord` parameter using different prefixes/case sensitivity, like the [multipleDiscordInstances example](https://github.com/OwenCalvin/discord.ts/tree/master/examples/multipleDiscordInstances).**
+**If you use different prefixes or case sensitivity, I recommend implementing multiple classes decorated by the `@Discord` parameter using different prefixes/case sensitivity, like the [multiple-discord-instances example](https://github.com/OwenCalvin/discord.ts/tree/master/examples/multiple-discord-instances).**

 But here is an example for the different params:
 ```typescript